whzhangg/notes/obsidian_vaults/wenhao's Brain/Latex/Latex_text_environment.md

 ##### Space after a period symbol
 a period (`.`) after a capital letter are recognized as abbreviation or an initial, every other period signifies the end of a sentence.

-If abbreviation does not end with a capital letter and is not at the end of a sentense, we should follow the period with a interword space \_ or tilt ~.
+If abbreviation does not end with a capital letter and is not at the end of a sentense, we should follow the period with a interword space `\ ` or tilt `~`([[Latex_character_symbol_comments#Special Symbols#Nonbreak spaces|unbreakable space]]).
 Otherwise, latex will use intersentence space, which is larger.
 For initial, use thin space or no space, instead of interword space.
 For example, use: `W.H.Lampstone` or `W.\,H.\,Lampstone` instead of `W. H. Lampstone`.

 If a capital letter followed by period is at the end of the sentence, precede that period with \@, which will require latex to use intersentence space.